 Honda CB300R add-ons listing discovered completely with expenses

-In its section, the Honda CB300R faces competition from the likes of the KTM 390 Duke and the BMW G 310R.
+In its section, the Honda CB300R faces competition from the KTM 390 Duke and the BMW G 310R.
 Both the motorcycles are more powerful than the CBR300R, even though more expensive also.
-The 390 Duke’s engine churns out forty four Bhp of electricity and 37 Nm of torque even as the BMW G 310R produces 34 Bhp of power and 28 Nm of torque.
+The 390 Duke’s engine churns out forty-four Bhp of electricity and 37 Nm of torque even as the BMW G 310R produces 34 Bhp of power and 28 Nm of torque.
 The KTM 390 Duke is priced at Rs.
-2. Forty three lakhs and the BMW G 310R is priced at Rs.
-2. Ninety nine lakhs.
-Also, the 650 twins provide some competition too, even though they’re from a one-of-a-kind driving section.
+2. Forty-three lakhs, and the BMW G 310R is priced at Rs.
+2. Ninety-nine lakhs.
+Also, the 650 twins provide some competition, even though they’re from a one-of-a-kind driving section.